We have Puppies!!!

 Place a Deposit NOW!!!

 According to the French tradition, each year is assigned a letter of the alphabet.
-Every Coton born in that year is given a name that begins with that letter.
-In the spirit of that tradition, we will name each Coton puppy born in 2020 with a name beginning with the letter "L".
+Every coton born in that year is given a name that begins with that letter.
+In the spirit of that tradition, we will name each coton puppy born in 2023 with a name beginning with the letter "O".
 New owners are welcome to change the name if desired.

-on some puppies. love the dog!
+on some puppies. love the dogs!
 Their favorite thing is to

 hold and play with the puppies.

-We offer a pet nanny courier service via air for $450.
+We offer a pet nanny courier service via air for $250 plus round trip airfare.

 Choosing a Puppy